-Ransomware attacks are ever-present, making planning ahead for ERP disaster recovery a critical step for every organization.
-Take this year.
-Attacks have ticked up in 2020 as businesses become ever-more reliant on remote work.
-Q1 2020 saw a 25% increase in overall attacks, 1 while the average ransom payment rose 33% from Q4 2019, to $111, 605.
+Ransomware attacks are ever-present.
+This makes planning ahead for ERP disaster recovery a critical step for every organization.
+Take 2020, when attacks ticked up as businesses became ever-more reliant on remote work.
+Q1 2020 saw a 25% increase in overall attacks, 1 while the average ransom payment rose 33% from Q4 2019 to $111, 605.
 From governments to law firms to global manufacturers like Honda, no one is immune.

-And if you think $111,605 is a lot of money to pay a bandit, you’d be right.
-Which is why is makes so much sense to plan NOW to avoid these scenarios.
-For a fraction of the cost you could be well prepared and protected.
-Unfortunately, too many businesses either don’t prepare, or worse yet, think they are prepared until they experience a ransomware attack and ERP disaster recovery becomes nearly impossible.
+If you think $111,605 is a lot of money to pay an attacker, you’d be right.
+That is why it is better to plan NOW to avoid these scenarios.
+For a fraction of the cost, you could be well-prepared and protected.
+Unfortunately, too many businesses either don’t prepare or worse yet, think they are prepared until they experience a ransomware attack and ERP disaster recovery becomes nearly impossible.

 Such was the case with a manufacturing customer we worked with.
-Many have been in these same shoes, so truly it is just one of many examples we’ve encountered at Strategic over the years.
-In this case, the ransomware attack compromised all company systems, and took out company backups which were on the same network.
+In this case, the ransomware attack compromised all company systems and took out company backups that were on the same network.
 Data loss was severe, and the business was closed for a few weeks to get everything sorted.
-That’s when they came to us.
+That’s when they came to us for help.

 So, what is the “right way” to plan in advance to handle ransomware?
-It absolutely starts with employee training.
+It starts with employee training.
 Over 90% of data breaches are caused by human error,2 making cybersecurity training an absolute must.
-There are great online programs to be sure it’s done right and that likewise validate that employees truly understand it.
+There are great online programs to make sure the training is done right and that employees truly understand it.
 Some systems even send fake phishing emails to test employees after their training and enroll them in remedial training if they fail.
-That is a deterrent enough to make a staff take online security seriously and recognize it as a personal duty each employee shares.
+That is a deterrent enough to make staff take online security seriously and recognize it as a personal duty each employee shares.

-Beyond upfront training, it is essential that your ERP systems are setup, hosted and monitored in ways that protect you from the worst should a ransomware attack happen.
-We counsel our clients to maintain offline, offsite backups, so if ransomware attacks, they can initiate recovery without data loss.
+Beyond upfront training, it is essential that your ERP systems are set up, hosted, and monitored in ways that protect you from the worst should a ransomware attack happen.
+We counsel our clients to maintain offline, offsite backups so that if ransomware attacks, they can initiate recovery without data loss.
 Remember that old thumb drive?
 We can do MUCH better.

-The ransomware attack compromised all company systems, and took out company backups which were on the same network.
+The ransomware attack compromised all company systems and took out company backups that were on the same network.
 Data loss was severe, and the business was closed for a few weeks to get everything sorted.
-That’s when they came to us.
+That’s when they came to us for help.